-Considering the evidence summarized above, the Decision-Maker must determine whether a preponderance of the evidence supports a finding that Dr. Smith engaged in disability discrimination against Taylor by denying Taylor granted accommodations.
+Considering the evidence summarized above, the Decision Maker must determine whether a preponderance of the evidence supports a finding that Angel [engaged or did not engage] in prohibited racial harassment of Ishu via verbal statements [and/or] Snapchat videos.

-Thus, the Decision-Maker finds that a preponderance of the evidence indicates that:
+Thus, the Decision Maker finds that a preponderance of the evidence indicates that:

-- Respondent Student, an athletics employee, posted from the University's athletics social media account-immediately after the announcement of the verdict in which another institution was found responsible for race discrimination against a student athlete-that "Some people need to stop blaming their genetics for poor performance"; - Respondent demanded that newly recruited student athletes spray paint [racial epithet] on Complainant's door; - Respondent intentionally violated team rules in practice, injuring Complainant; and - Complainant immediately thereafter took a leave from the team.
+- Respondent Student, an athletics employee, posted from the University's athletics social media account-immediately after the announcement of the verdict in which another institution was found responsible for religious discrimination against a student athlete-that "Some people need to stop blaming their faith for poor performance"; - Respondent demanded that newly recruited student athletes spray paint [religious epithet] on Complainant's door; - Respondent intentionally violated team rules in practice, injuring Complainant; and - Complainant immediately thereafter took a leave from the team.

-As such, the Decision-Maker finds it is more likely than not that Respondent engaged in racial harassment by [insert language mimicking definition of prohibited racial hostile environment harassment from relevant policy(ies)].
-Therefore, Decision-Maker concludes that Respondent violated [policy(ies) by engaging in racial discrimination against Complainant.
+As such, the Decision Maker finds it is more likely than not that Respondent engaged in religious harassment by [insert language mimicking definition of prohibited religious hostile environment harassment from relevant policy(ies)].
+Therefore, Decision Maker concludes that Respondent violated [policy(ies)] by engaging in religious discrimination against Complainant.